ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-4-3.md

-Chapter: Strategies for Developing a Positive Relationship with Time that Aligns with Personal Values and Vision
+Strategies for Developing a Positive Relationship with Time that Aligns with Personal Values and Vision
 ================================================================================================================

 In order to make the most of our time and align it with our personal values and vision, it is essential to develop a positive relationship with time.
 This chapter explores various strategies to foster a healthy and productive connection with time, enabling us to prioritize effectively, achieve our goals, and lead a fulfilling life.